Roasted mushrooms are so easy to make but boast a complex flavor, enhanced by tangy balsamic vinegar and fragrant thyme.

 And roasted mushrooms are my favorite of all roasted vegetables.
 I could eat an embarrassing amount of them, but I guess it is better than jelly beans, right?
 After you try this recipe, you’ll want to give these marsala roasted mushrooms a try.
 They are out of this world good!
 And don’t get me going on roasted mushroom risotto.

 Once you master roasting mushrooms, sautéed mushrooms should be next on your list.
 I’ll teach you how to sauté mushrooms perfectly every single time – there’s a specific method!
-You can also air fry mushrooms.
+Marinated mushrooms are amazing, too, and make a great side or appetizer.

 About This Recipe